Dale Ho: Federal judicial service

 From the start of President Joe Biden's administration, Ho had been considered a potential nominee for a federal judgeship.
 The public criminal defense and voting rights attorney was a candidate of the Biden administration's program to open up the field to practitioners outside the traditional pool of corporate lawyers and prosecutors.
 On June 7, 2021, U.S. Senate Majority Leader Chuck Schumer recommended Ho for a federal judgeship to the United States District Court for the Southern District of New York.
 On September 30, 2021, Biden nominated Ho to serve as a judge of that court, to the seat vacated by Judge Katherine B. Forrest, who resigned on September 11, 2018.

 On December 1, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 During his confirmation hearing, Ho apologized for his "overheated rhetoric" on social media, which included past tweets critical of three Republican members of the Senate Judiciary Committee, Marsha Blackburn, Mike Lee, and Tom Cotton.
 He was questioned by senators over a tweet in which he appeared to refer to himself as a "wild-eyed sort of leftist"; he explained that he was "referring to a caricature of the way other people may have described me, not how I would describe myself."
 A resurfaced video from 2018 showed Ho calling the U.S. Senate and the Electoral College "undemocratic" and arguing that voting should be made easier and that people with criminal convictions should not lose the right to vote.
 The conservative Judicial Crisis Network launched a $300,000 television ad campaign against Ho, the group's first TV campaign against a Biden judicial nominee; in response, progressive group Demand Justice launched a six-figure ad campaign in support of Ho.

 On January 3, 2022, his nomination was returned to President Biden under Rule XXXI, Paragraph 6 of the United States Senate; he was renominated the same day.
 On January 20, 2022, the committee failed to report his nomination by an 11–11 vote.
 On June 14, 2023, the Senate invoked cloture on his nomination by a 50–49 vote.
 Senator Joe Manchin was the only Democrat to vote against cloture and against confirmation of Ho's nomination, stating Ho was "extreme left" and accusing him of "hateful words" and "partisanship."
 Later that same day, his nomination was confirmed by a 50–49 vote.
 Ho was only the second ACLU lawyer to be confirmed directly to the federal bench as an Article III judge, after Ruth Bader Ginsburg.
 He received his judicial commission on August 18, 2023.

 Notable cases as a judge

-On September 25, 2024, he was randomly assigned to the prosecution of New York City Mayor Eric Adams, No. 24-cr-556 (S.D.N.Y.).
+On September 25, 2024, he was assigned to the prosecution of New York City Mayor Eric Adams, No. 24-cr-556 (S.D.N.Y.).

+On May 1, 2026, Judge Ho blocked a Department of Homeland Security plan which would have ended temporary protected status for Yemeni nationals in the US, who are affected by ongoing civil war.